John Molson School of Business advising

 Returning JMSB Students

-Students are urged to register for both Fall and Winter courses according to the registration start dates indicated in the Enrollment appointment dates for Fall 2018 and Winter 2019.
+Students are urged to register for both Fall and Winter courses according to the registration start dates indicated in the Enrollment appointment dates for Fall and Winter.
 Start dates are also provided to students through the MyConcordia Portal.

 Failure to register for both Fall and Winter terms as early as possible may result in an unfavourable schedule or in extreme cases the unavailability of required courses.
 No special arrangements will be made if you delay your registration.